Continuing Education Activity

 Viruses are the most common etiological agents of acute respiratory tract infection (ARTIs).
 HPIV shares practically the same signs and symptoms of respiratory tract infection with other bacterial and viral pathogens, which makes it more difficult to have a diagnosis based only on clinical features.
 Some of the common viral respiratory pathogens which are considered in the differential diagnoses of HPIV include:

 Parainfluenza viruses represent one of the main causes of respiratory viral infection.
-They can cause more severe and serious problems that may lead to death in immunocompromised patients than it would in the healthy general population.
+They can cause more severe and serious problems that may lead to death in immunocompromised patients than they do in the healthy general population.
 Thus in healthy children and adults, HPIV infection has a better prognosis and outcome with only symptomatic treatment.
 However, once the viral replication and invasive infections take place in the immunocompromised population, it worsens the prognosis, which can be grave.
 Therefore early diagnosis and treatment of viral infections continue to be of supreme importance in immunocompromised patients.

-Infection with the human parainfluenza virus in immunocompromised patients and the elderly are generally associated with a range of diseases, from mild upper-respiratory-tract symptoms to more severe diseases in the lower respiratory tract, which might require mechanical ventilation and can lead to death.
+Infection with the human parainfluenza virus in immunocompromised patients and the elderly are generally associated with a range of diseases, from mild upper respiratory tract symptoms to more severe diseases in the lower respiratory tract, which might require mechanical ventilation and can lead to death.
 The infection with HPIV-3 is associated with more serious illness in immunocompromised patients, followed by HPIV-1 and HPIV-2; HPIV-4 is rarely associated with serious illness.

 Early childhood infection with the Paramyxoviridae family of viruses (especially respiratory syncytial virus and human parainfluenza virus) is strongly associated with the development of asthma and COPD later in life.